-How can a highly intelligent person—who appears to have made a real ethical connection to the tenants of veganism—ever go back to consuming animals?
+How can a highly intelligent person—who appears to have made a real ethical connection to the tenets of veganism—ever go back to consuming animals?
 What shifts in their intellect?
 Let’s explore how and why smart people can think their way out of veganism.

 Table Of Contents